corradomonti/learnable-opinion-dynamics/README.md

 pip install src
 ```

-Then you can import it into Python with:
+You can then use it in Python:

 ```
 >>> from model import learn_opinion_dynamics
 ```

-Check its documentation with:
+Check its documentation [online](http://corradomonti.github.io/learnable-opinion-dynamics) or with:

 ```
 >>> help(learn_opinion_dynamics)